haalcala/GraphQL-with-OAuth2/README.md

 This is a bare essential GraphQL with OAuth2.0 support or OAuth2.0 server with graphql capability, depending on how to want to utilise this base setup.

 It's also been restructured to allow your wrap your existing system.
-See #BONUS
+See (#BONUS!
+Add an OAuth2 capability on your existing or legacy system in two easy steps!)

 ## So what does this exactly do?